This classic veal scallopini with piccata sauce comes together quickly and is easy to master. Tried and true recipe!

 Make the base.
 Add the chicken stock to the reduced wine or add the chicken base and about three quarters of a cup of water.
 Mix well.
 Add the lemons and simmer for a minute or two (if using stock simmer longer to reduce the liquid).

 Finish the piccata.
-Once the sauce has thickened, add the butter, lemon juice, and capers.
-Stir, simmer for a minute and fold in the chopped parsely.
+Once the sauce has thickened, add the butter, fresh lemon juice, and capers.
+Stir, simmer for a minute and fold in the chopped parsley.
 Take away from the heat.

 What to Serve with Veal Piccata

-Before you pour the sauce over the warm, cooked scallopini, arrange them on the platter so there is a slight overlap between pieces.
+Before you pour the sauce over the warm, cooked scallopini, arrange them on a serving platter so there is a slight overlap between pieces.
 Alternatively, plate individually.

 - pasta – thin, long noodles preferred